What do diplomats do?

 - Handle consular functions and the issuance of consular documents.

-- Do miscellaneous tasks such as answering emails, maintaining the office’s website, handling the office’s operations, managing the personnel and many other tasks.
+- Do miscellaneous tasks such as answering emails, maintaining the office’s website, handling the office’s operations, managing the personnel and many other things.

 To answer the questions I posted in my introduction, yes, diplomats are needed.
 International cooperation and coordination cannot work just by the use of technology or virtual communication alone.
 Addressing your nationals’ concerns in a foreign land cannot be merely through giving them a list of procedure to follow.
 Implementing the country’s goals require the assistance of diplomats.
 Maintaining good and friendly ties with countries require human connection.